yycunc/FIREcaller/README.md

 ## News and Updates
 Nov 3, 2022
 * Version 1.42
-  + Allows users to perform FIREcaller on data of genome build other than hg19, GRCh38, mm9 and mm10, with a file of chromosome size being provided.
+  + Allows user to perform FIREcaller on data of genome build other than hg19, GRCh38, mm9 and mm10, with a file of chromosome size being provided.
+  + Allows user to input their own version of juicer_tools for .hic format data.

 Nov 21, 2021
 * Version 1.40